 The CDC recommends to stay at home, but if you are travelling it is important for you to follow the necessary safety precautions while you’re heading towards your dear ones.

 Festivals this year can be planned virtually to ensure everyone is connected.
-Thanksgiving this year may not look like it used to, but you can always consider some creative ideas to show your gratitude towards your loved ones.
+Thanksgiving, Christmas and other festivals this year may not look like it used to, but you can always consider some creative ideas to show your gratitude towards your loved ones.

 The idea is to minimize the risk for people with a higher chance of developing severe infection due to weak immune systems.
 This doesn’t mean you’ll have to sit alone during the most cheerful time of the year.